- Applied Mathematical Methods

 B. Hughes.
 Watching the Internal Clock of Cells while They Move and Divide..
 Biophys J, 114, 1007-1008, 2018. doi: 10.1016/j.bpj.2018.02.001.

-**Research: I have been working in applied probability for more than 35 years and am the author of two books in the area: B.D.
+Research: I have been working in applied probability for more than 35 years and am the author of two books in the area: B.D.
 Hughes, Random Walks and Random Environments.
 Volume 1: Random Walks (Oxford University Press, 1995).
 B.D.
 Hughes, Random Walks and Random Environments.
 Volume 2: Random Environments.
 (Oxford University Press, 1996).
 I have also worked often on deterministic problems that require a variety of techniques.
 Some of my work is motivated by general mathematical curiosity, but much of my work springs from questions in a variety of practical contexts.
 I have collaborated with researchers from many fields and worked on problems motivated by applications from physics and physical chemistry, engineering, actuarial science, social phenomena, and increasingly in recent years, applications from biology and medicine.
 My interests in academic governanance of universities has led to published research on timetabling and internal reports on admission standards.
-More details of my research work and download links for some of my publications can be found on my personal home page (to which a link has been given above). **Teaching In recent years I have been privileged to teach introductory real analysis and related mathematics to our best-prepared incoming students in their first year at The University of Melbourne.
+More details of my research work and download links for some of my publications can be found on my personal home page (to which a link has been given above).
+Teaching: Since 2008 I have been privileged to teach introductory real analysis and related mathematics to our best-prepared incoming students in their first year at The University of Melbourne.
 I also teach third-year complex analysis and have also taught methods of applied mathematics based around ordinary and partial differential equations.
 Over the course of a long career I have taught material from many other areas including integral transforms, asymptotic methods and practical complex analysis, probability and its applications, continuum mechanics, basic calculus, and linear algebra.
-I am particularly interested in promoting correct conceptual understanding rather than mere rote learning. **Academic administration My principal interests have been in undergraduate and postgraduate selection policies and practices, the interface between school and university mathematics education, and the effects of English language background on student progress.
+I am particularly interested in promoting correct conceptual understanding rather than mere rote learning.
+Academic administration: My principal interests have been in undergraduate and postgraduate selection policies and practices, the interface between school and university mathematics education, and the effects of English language background on student progress.
 I also have considerable experience in academic timetabling, and in equal employment opportunity for women.
 I am keenly interested in questions of academic governance and collegial decision making.
 From 2015 to 2017, i was a University of Melbourne Council Fellow, elected by the professors to represent them at meetings of the University Council.

 Past Postgraduate Supervision